 Which platform is easier to use, setup, install and make changes to?
 Now let’s take a look:

 User interface – both platforms come with a fairly easy to user interface and dashboards.
-It seems like Shopify is a step ahead when it comes to usability.
+It seems like

 On the other hand, setting up your Magento store is not that easy and most people won’t be able to do it by themselves.
 This means that you probably need to hire a Magento developer to do that for you.

-You also need to think about hosting, something that is included in the Shopify package.
+You also need to think about hosting, something that is included in the

 Flexibility – Magento is an open-source platform that gives you a lot more flexibility as you can change it the way you want to.